 Farrier Science and Business Program Description

-Hocking College offers one of only a few farrier science associate degree programs in the United States.
+Hocking College offers the only farrier science associate degree programs in the state of Ohio.
 The Farrier Science and Business program offers a unique combination of farrier skills and business management.

-You will learn the newest and safest techniques for shoeing horses as you develop skills on both gas and coal forges.
-Learn corrective farrier skills as well as shoeing for performance.
-Classes such as care and handling, gait analysis, and nutrition provide you with a solid background in horse care.
+Students will learn the science of the equine hoof and lower limb, as well as the newest and safest techniques for shoeing horses using gas forges.
+This program covers corrective farrier skills as well as shoeing for performance.
+Classes such as horse handling and management, health and equine nutrition provide students with a solid background in horse care.
+As part of your learning experience, our farrier students also service outside clients.

-Many farriers are self-employed.
-The business portion of this program provides you with not only basic business skills such as management and accounting, but also marketing and brochure development and business skills specific to the equine industry.
+Since many farriers are self-employed, the business portion of this program provides students with not only basic business skills such as management and accounting, but also marketing development and business skills specific to the equine industry.

 Hocking College offers all-inclusive pricing and works with students to assure they have complete college funding, including financial aid, before they start classes.
 Please reference the course curriculum tab for program costs.